kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 If downtime is not a concern for your use case, you can follow the [Quick upgrade guide]({{< versioned_link_path fromRoot="/operations/upgrading/upgrade_steps" >}}) to update your Gloo Edge installation.

-Note that for sandbox or exploratory environments, the easiest way to upgrade is to simply uninstall Gloo Edge by running `glooctl uninstall --all`, and re-installing Gloo Edge at the desired version by the following one of the [installation guides]({{< versioned_link_path fromRoot="/installation" >}}).
+Note that for sandbox or exploratory environments, the easiest way to upgrade is to uninstall Gloo Edge by running `glooctl uninstall --all`.
+Then, re-install Gloo Edge at the desired version by the following one of the [installation guides]({{< versioned_link_path fromRoot="/installation" >}}).

 ### How do I upgrade Gloo Edge in a production environment, where downtime is unacceptable?